Iphigenia in Aulis: Cultural influence

+The book Iphigenia in Splott by Gary Owen was based on Ipigenia in Aulis, transposed to early 21st century Cardiff.
+It was later produced as a one-woman play that won the Best New Play at the UK Theatre Awards in 2015.
+This was further re-worked as the Welsh-language film Effi o Blaenau, directed by Marc Evans with Leisa Gwenllian as Effi.

 Greek director Yorgos Lanthimos based his 2017 film The Killing of a Sacred Deer loosely on the story of Agamemnon.

 Image Comics plans a graphic novel version of the play to be released in May 2022, written by Edward Einhorn and with art by Eric Shanower.